-a.
-Access

-- i.
+- a.
+Access - i.
 Where alleys are available, residential garages shall be accessed via the alley.
 On streets designated Collector or lower, residential garages on corner lots shall be accessed from an alley or side street. - ii.
-Where allowed, townhouses and courtyard apartments shall use rear-loaded garages. - iii.
+Where the uses are allowed, townhouses and courtyard apartments shall use rear-loaded garages. - iii.
 Front-loaded garages on residential lots less than 40 feet wide shall be prohibited.
 Garages on these lots shall be either Garage Type A or D in Exhibit 17 per the standards in Table 3. - iv.
 Lots equal to or greater than 40 feet shall use any of the garage types in Exhibit 17 per the requirements in Table 3. - v.
-Front-loaded three-car garages are not permitted on lots equal to or less than 70 feet wide. - vi.
+Front-loaded three-car garages are not permitted on lots equal to or less than 55 feet wide. - vi.
 Garage Types D and F may be accessed from either front or side. - vii.
 Driveway access, including drive pad but exclusive of wings, is limited to 14 feet for Garage Types B, C, D, E, and F except where providing access from alleys. - viii.
-Where allowed, property owners intending to build garages on the property lot line shall submit a platted and filed maintenance easement agreement signed by the abutting property owner prior to being issued a building permit.
+Where allowed, property owners intending to build garages on the property lot line shall submit a platted and filed maintenance easement agreement signed by the abutting property owner prior to being issued a building permit. - b.
+Design - i.
+When viewed from the street, garage doors shall not exceed 50% of the total front façade area, inclusive of porches, so that garage doors do not dominate the front façade.

-b.
-Design

-- i.
-The garage façade area shall not exceed 50% of the total front façade area, inclusive of porches, so that garages shall not dominate the front façade.
 Except for Garage Type D, garages must be set back from the main façade. - ii.
 Garage types are limited by lot width, per Table 3. - iii.
-Three-car garages on lots greater than 70 feet wide shall have a third garage setback of three (3) feet minimum from the primary garage façade. - iv.
-Where there is no setback from the property line, gutters and downspouts shall drain to the street or water harvesting area to avoid impact to abutting lots.
+Three-car garages on lots greater than 55 feet wide shall have a third garage setback of two (2) feet minimum from the primary garage façade.